SlicerDMRI/tutorials/README.md

 This repository holds the SlicerDMRI tutorial PDFs and source PowerPoint pptx files.

+## Tutorial data

+Data for each tutorial is attached to the [releases section of this repository](https://github.com/SlicerDMRI/tutorials/releases).
+  - TODO

 ## Updating tutorials

 - check out the repository (make sure to do this on a fast connection, because the repository is large due to images)